 Queens Library is an autonomous library system, guided by a 19-member Board of Trustees alternately appointed by the Mayor of the City of New York and the Queens Borough President.
-The Mayor, the Public Advocate, the Comptroller, the Speaker of the City Council, and the Borough President are ex officio members.
-The Board of Trustees will be meeting at 6:15 pm at the Central Library on May 16, 2013.
+The Mayor, the Public Advocate, the Comptroller, the Speaker of the City Council, and the Borough President are Ex-officio members.

 At A Glance

-- Staff answered 10 million reference and directional inquiries in FY 12.
+Staff answered almost 3 million reference inquiries in FY 15.